PotatoPresident/ReturnCopperHorns/README.md

 Each instrument can play three different sounds depending on whether you are standing, sneaking, or looking up.

 ![Copper Horn Image](media/image.png)

+All sounds and textures are property of Mojang Studios.